xueannafang/hsp_toolkit_solv_pred_v_2.0/README.md

 Please specify the target of dispersion term (target D):
 ```

-Note if you input a set of target that is beyond the capacity of your candidates, *SolvPred* will remind you of the constraints and ask you to re-consider your target HSP:
+If the target is beyond the capacity of candidates selected, *SolvPred* will present the constraints and ask for updating either the target HSPs or candidates:

-See this example, we ask *SolvPred* to give us a 36 for target D:
+For example, if target D is set to 36:

 ```
 Please specify the target of dispersion term (target D): 36